top of page

 Clayton

 The architectural intent for this project required a seamless continuous timber handrail.
 Due to the multiple curves and radii, TGA developed a thick plywood form.
 As no curve and segments were the same, the only practical solution was to CNC every segment out of a panel.
+All segments were then stack-assembled with PU adhesive and SPAX screws.
+220m3 volume of plywood was locally sourced from the Carter Holt Harvey plywood mill in Myrtleford, Victoria.

 MCB_11.JPG